internetarchive/video_archiving_insights/README.md

 1. Devise better warning strategy for viewmode > 1 day because they clutter the viewport when there are many (occurs in December of 2023).
 1. Consider caching failed downloads as empty data when catching download errors in order to speed up the loading of viewmodes > 1 day.
+1. Add tooltip to view mode
+1. Improve loading feedback for viewmodes > 1 (make clear how many days remain to be downloaded).
+These changes would presumably work in all viewmodes.

 ## Bugs